 How’s your client/customer list faring these days?

 If you’re like every other business around you, you’ve got some churn happening.
 People move, change jobs, experience a shift in financial circumstances … the list goes on.
-Even in predictable economic times (remember those days?), the task of finding new customers to replace the existing ones is an ever-present challenge for Daytona Beach business owners.
+Even in predictable economic times (remember those days?), the task of finding new customers to replace the existing ones is an ever-present challenge for Central Florida business owners.

 You might have a great prospect list to start with – or you might not.

 The truth is that no matter the size of your list, you have a ways to go with a pickaxe and shovel before you turn those names into satisfied buyers.

 Building a prospect list starts with looking at your current clients, looking around your market area and figuring out the best ways to reach people.

 It’s a lot of work – but it’s worth it.

 Before I get into this topic today, one quick reminder: